Sergie-AGA/web-dev-explorer-next/docs/application-overview.md

 - There are more accessibility measures which can be applied, such as "Skip to main content" links, increased usage of aria attributes and focus management
 - Reusable type files could be separated into their own folder in some cases
 - Git was used without a high standard for a highly clean branch history
+- Abandoned projects are kept in the codebase for future reference in separate folders.
+Some of these files can be better reused